 After an hour the dough will become much smoother and hydrated and if you pull it – its much stretchier and wont break apart easily.
 It means that the gluten is developing allowing a much more elastic stretchable bread.

-Step 3 Mix starter and dough together.
+Step 3 Mix starter, salt and dough together.

 Step 4 Build up dough strength: Stretch and fold

 Now is the time to build up the gluten in your dough.
 Wet your hands under a tap (avoids the dough sticking)

 Using your hands in the bowl.
 Pull one corner edge of the dough in and over towards the centre, turning your bowl a quarter anti-clockwise each time.
 This will enable you to stretch and build dough strength.
 Do this until all corners of the dough have been folded into the centre.
 Repeat every 30 minutes for 2 hours in total.